shizmob/pydle/docs/intro.rst

 What is pydle?
 --------------
-pydle is an IRC library for Python 3.7 through 3.10.
+pydle is a compact, flexible and standards-abiding IRC library for Python 3.10+.

 Although old and dated on some fronts, IRC is still used by a variety of communities as the real-time communication method of choice, and the most popular IRC networks can still count on tens of thousands of users at any point during the day.